Will GoPro Content Knock Redbull from Its Content Marketing Throne?By Jillian Richardson September 15th, 2015

 If any company has an inherent advantage when it comes to content marketing, it’s GoPro.
-Creator of the mountable cameras you’ve seen in dozens of YouTube videos and atop the selfie sticks of annoying tourists, GoPro has the luxury of tons (and tons) of user-generated content to play with.
+Creator of the mountable cameras you’ve seen in dozens of YouTube videos, as well as atop the selfie sticks of tourists, GoPro has the luxury of tons (and tons) of user-generated content to play with.
 When content is the end product of what you’re selling, you know you have it pretty good.

 But GoPro hasn’t been content to rest on its laurels, as evidenced by its permanent residency on YouTube’s “Top 10 Brands” ranking.
 In fact, GoPro has embraced content so heartily that it has begun to position itself not as a hardware company, but as a content company.
 As Adam Dornbusch, GoPro’s head of content distribution, said at Variety‘s Entertainment & Technology Summit, “The camera is just the tool to get to content.”